Ryan-Eberle/MatplotLib-Challenge/README.md

 ## Method
 Before the analysis, check data for any dulipcate time points for any of the mouse ID's.
 Remove any data associated for any duplicates
 Generate a summary statistics table of mean,median,variance,standard deviation, and SEM of the tumor volume for each drug treatment.
-Generate a bar plot that shows the total number of mice for each treatment regimen throughout the course of the study
+Generate a bar plot that shows the total number of mice for each treatment regimen throughout the course of the study.
+Generate a pie plot that shows the distribution of female and male mice in the study.

 ## Analysis

-NOTE: These plots should look identical.

-Generate a pie plot using both Pandas's DataFrame.plot() and Matplotlib's pyplot that shows the distribution of female or male mice in the study.

-NOTE: These plots should look identical.

 Calculate the final tumor volume of each mouse across four of the most promising treatment regimens: Capomulin, Ramicane, Infubinol, and Ceftamin.
 Calculate the quartiles and IQR and quantitatively determine if there are any potential outliers across all four treatment regimens.